-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher/Director of Education as soon as possible.

-If the concerns/allegations are about the headteacher, speak to the Director of Education or proprietor.
+If the concerns/allegations are about the Headteacher, speak to the Director of Education or proprietor.

-The headteacher/Director of Education/proprietor will then follow the procedures set out in appendix 3, if appropriate.
+The Headteacher/Director of Education/proprietor will then follow the procedures set out in appendix 3, if appropriate.